Accenture/AmpliGraph/docs/experiments.rst

                                                          seed: 0
 ========== ======= ======== ======== ======== ======== ==========================

-.. note:: We removed (198, 209) unseen entities inside (210, 210) triples in (validation, test) sets in this experiment.
+.. note:: FB15K-237 validation and test sets include triples with entities that do not occur
+    in the training set.
+We found 198 unseen entities in the validation set and 209 in the test set.
+    In the experiments we excluded the triples where such entities appear (210 triples in from the validation set and 210 from the test set).

 FB15K